infrafast/Xair-footswitch-RASPBERRY/README.md

 # Xair-footswitch

-with this you can command your XAir console (in my case a XR16) with a 3 button footswitch  non latching (temporary) and a raspberry.
-Sends OSC commands over ethernet.

 button 1 & 2 command the mutes from fx 1 to fx 4 and volume channel
 button 3 command the tap delay of fx1